rangwani-harsh/DS200/README.md

 Data Source: https://data.gov.in/sites/default/files/datafile/enrolment02_1.xls

-Plot showing GDP and Per Capita Income across fiscal years
+Plot showing GDP and Per Capita Income across fiscal years.
+The linear relation between two plots shows that goverment was able to keep with increase in GDP with the increase in population.

 ![Scatter Plot](scatter.png)